thuvasooriya/nimsh/readme.md

-hi there! this is my neovim config, my config began as a starter config to nvchad and then i stopped and learned neovim again with kikstarter template and then integrated them both. i personally use nix on my system and this config is in a way that it uses nix to install all the packages required by neovim instead of mason (i'm still on the fence about this one, classic determinism vs flexibility debate). this config is pretty minimal (i guess) and focused on systems programming languages, hardware description languages and embedded development.
+hi there! this is my neovim config, my config began as a starter config to nvchad and then i stopped and learned neovim again with kikstarter template and then integrated them both. i personally use nix on my system and this config is in a way that it uses nix to install all the packages required by neovim instead of mason (i'm still on the fence about this one, classic determinism vs flexibility debate). this config is pretty minimal (i guess) and focused on systems programming languages, hardware description languages and embedded development. with some flare for markdown writing utilities.
 </p>

 > under development and bugs are expected, issues are welcome